Buddhist Resources for challenging times

 Welcome Friends🙏.

-My hope is that BCD members will be moved to send in brief descriptions of their lineages and samplings of resources (articles, books, videos) that you find especially helpful in these very challenging times.
+My hope is that BCD members will be moved to send in brief descriptions of their lineages and samplings of resources (articles, books, videos) that they find especially helpful in these very challenging times.

 What you share will be contributing to a new and unique American Buddhist community.